Treat Painful Arthritis

 While there is no cure for arthritis, medications can help relieve pain and reduce inflammation.
 Your doctor may recommend physical and occupational therapy to restore flexibility and mobility to your joints.
 Home remedies may include regular exercise and applying warm and cold compresses to trouble areas.

-UPMC Susquehanna extends individualized care and treatment for arthritis in Williamsport, Wellsboro, Lock Haven, and Muncy, PA as part of our orthopedic services.
+UPMC extends individualized care and treatment for arthritis in Williamsport, Wellsboro, Lock Haven, and Muncy, PA as part of our orthopaedic services.